 A. Suitable Material.
-Dredged sediment that has been tested and determined by the regulatory agencies comprising the Dredged Material Management Office (DMMO) to be

-Suitable for Unconfined Aquatic Disposal (SUAD) at Alcatraz Disposal Site (SF-11) or San Francisco Deep Ocean Disposal Site (SF-DODS) or other beneficial reuse sites.
-Actual disposal site shall be designated by Port.
+Dredged sediment that has been tested and determined by the regulatory agencies comprising the Dredged Material Management Office (DMMO) to be Suitable for Unconfined Aquatic Disposal (SUAD) at Alcatraz Disposal Site (SF-11) or San Francisco Deep Ocean Disposal Site (SF-DODS) or other beneficial reuse sites.
+Actual disposal site shall be designated by Port in coordination with the DMMO.